pete-mann/swift4-promise/README.md

 This guide will use the [Punk API](https://punkapi.com/documentation/v2) to pull JSON data into our program.

 The full code is located at the bottom of the article, you are welcome to skip straight to the code.

+### What this guide is not
+The code in guide is not a comprehensive `Promise` library like [PromiseKit](https://github.com/mxcl/PromiseKit).
+Nor is it perfect and tested production code.
+The code does not attempt to provide all of the functionality of promises, what we are aiming for is a succinct example of what a promise essentially _is_ and how they can benefit your code.
 ## Pre-requisites
 This guide is focused solving asynchronous operations using callbacks.
 This is considered to be an advanced topic, as such it is required that readers should have an intermediate to advanced knowledge of programming to understand these